-Even if not directly collecting your own data, it is more than likely you’ll need ethics approval to work with and publish from the data.
+Even if you’re simply analysing cohort data rather than collecting your own data, it is more than likely you’ll need ethics approval.

-I already have ethics approval for my cohort study, but want to collect additional waves of data, or need to add to or change the existing protocol.
+I want to collect additional waves of data for my cohort study.
+Do I need to add to or change the existing protocol?

 With long-running studies, ethics approvals generally need to be amended over time as new waves of data collection are planned.
-For example, you may need to change your study aims or objectives, or add a new data collection method.
-Find out how to submit an amendment here.
+For example, you may need to change your study aims or objectives or add a new data collection method.
+The REG website tells you how to submit an amendment.

-Sometimes, the extent of a change is significant enough that a new application will need to be considered, even for a long-running study.
+Sometimes, your change may be significant enough that a new application will need to be considered.
+This can happen even for a long-running study.
 For example, this might occur if the cohort is being repurposed to address a new research question.

 If you are unsure about whether a change requires an amendment or new application, or have any further questions, please contact the RCH REG team.